EPTLLC/Brabus-Stories/forgive.md

 Flashback: Father's empty apartment.
 Leon looks at Anna's photo.
 Dusty piano, bottles on floor.
 Father dead.
 He writes on a scrap of paper: Forgive.
 Puts it in envelope with photo, goes to army.

 Dawn water collection time.
-Leon quenched his thirst and handed the flask to the awakened teenager, smiled sincerely for the first time in days, seeing how joyfully he pounced on the water.
+Leon quenched his thirst and handed the flask to the awakened teenager, smiled sincerely for the first time in days, seeing how joyfully he drank the water.

 ## Day 5

 Dusty plain.
 Helicopter lands, raising sand.
 Leon, bloodied, drags the teenager.
 Marines shout: Load up!
-Medics pull the teenager.
+Medics lift the teenager.
 Ryan, senior marine, nods: You did it, Leo.

 Leon hands over the teenager, their eyes meet.
 He squeezes his hand.
 Steps back.
 Leon turns, catching a glint somewhere in the distance.
 Gunshot.
 Leon falls, marines drag his body into the helicopter...